-In a survey of executives and managers in hundreds of businesses across the U.S., we found that less than one percent of them thought most people in business today were extremely balanced when it came to work and personal life.
-The majority (68%) said that the work-life situation of people in business was either somewhat or extremely unbalanced.
+In a survey of executives and managers in hundreds of businesses across the U.S., we found that less than one per cent of them thought most people in business today were extremely balanced when it came to work and personal life.
+The majority (68 per cent) said that the work-life situation of people in business was either somewhat or extremely unbalanced.

 “The downsizing of American businesses has taken a toll on family life,” said one survey respondent.
 “More and more people feel they have to make a choice between their job and their family.
 The true consequences of this have yet to be felt, and I fear it may be a real blow to both business and individuals when people realize the awful consequences of putting too much emphasis on their jobs.”